pktgen/Pktgen-DPDK/doc/source/usage_pktgen.rst

 The -m option then assigns lcores to the ports.

-The information from above is taken from two new files pktgen-master.sh and pktgen-slave.sh, have a look at them and adjust as you need.
+The information from above is taken from two new files pktgen-initial.sh and pktgen-worker.sh, have a look at them and adjust as you need.

 Pktgen can also be configured using the :ref:`commands`.